albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''

-While *Little Navmap* resolves references from simulator airports to procedures in the navdata by various ways, X-Plane might not be able to find the procedures for a given aiport.
+While *Little Navmap* resolves references from simulator airports to procedures in the navdata by various ways, X-Plane might not be able to find the procedures for a given airport.
 This is the case if an airport has been renamed or has inconsistent idents like ICAO or FAA.
 You will see a warning message in X-Plane where it complains about not being able to load the procedures.
 You can try to load the flight plan and select the procedures manually in the GPS or FMS units but this also does not work in all cases.